microsoft/fluentui-react-native/packages/experimental/Switch/SPEC.md

 ### Styling Tokens

 Tokens can be used to customize the styling of the control by using the `customize` function on the `Switch`.
 For more information on using the `customize` API, please see [this page](../../framework/composition/README.md).
-The `Button` has the following tokens:
+The `Switch` has the following tokens:

 ```ts
 export interface SwitchTokens extends LayoutTokens, FontTokens, IBorderTokens, IColorTokens {